 Edmonton Community Foundation is activating Emergency Community Support Fund alongside communities coast to coast to coast

-We are proud to have partnered with Community Foundations of Canada and the Government of Canada to deliver the Government of Canada’s Emergency Community Support Fund (ECSF) in the greater Edmonton area.
+We are proud to partner with Community Foundations of Canada and the Government of Canada to deliver the Government of Canada’s Emergency Community Support Fund (ECSF) in the greater Edmonton area.

 - $75,000 to the Mental Health Foundations “Providing e-mental health supports/resources to young Albertans and their families”